 Library metadata, protocols & applications

 In my work, I’ve delved deeply into MARC and other library metadata.
 I know more about Z39.50/SRU, OpenURL, and OAI-PMH than a normal person should.
-I’ve worked with a number of library systems, including Summon, Metalib, SFX, Illiad, ERes, DSpace, Millennium, and Voyager.
+I’ve worked with a number of library systems, including Alma, Primo, Summon, Metalib, SFX, Illiad, ERes, DSpace, and Millennium.

 Professional work experience